mxagar/detection_segmentation_pytorch/04_pyimagesearch_basic_object_detection/README.md

 2. Faster R-CNN with a MobileNet v3 backbone (faster, but less accurate)
 3. RetinaNet with a ResNet50 backbone (good balance between speed and accuracy)

-We can pass any image to it **of any size** and if there are COCO objects on it, rectangles will be drawn on them.
+We can pass any image to it **of any size** and if there are COCO objects in it, they will be detected and a rectangle will be drawn for each of them; note that we can have several objects per image!
 We have two implementations in scripts:

 - Static images can be passed: [`detect_image.py`](./01_pretrained/pytorch-object-detection/detect_image.py); this is equivalent to the notebook code.
 - A video stream can be passed and the objects are detected in real time: [`detect_realtime.py`](./01_pretrained/pytorch-object-detection/detect_realtime.py); this is a modification of the previous file to work with video streams.
 The speed is not great (approximately 2.42 FPS on CPU), but is works!